-VELA: This Reverb Plugin Rivals Even Bricasti and Lexicon – Now in Open Beta!
+VELA: This Reverb Plugin Rivals Even Bricasti and Lexicon!

 Better Than IRs?
 This Plugin Replaces Convolution Reverbs with a Flexible Engine and Graphical Control.

-With VELA, Sonic Academy has introduced a reverb plugin that, according to the developers, will break down and redefine the conventional boundaries of algorithmic reverbs.
-And that’s exactly what I was able to test in advance and now in an open beta version.
-I can say that my first impression was very positive.
-And that means something, since I collect reverb plugins and hardware reverbs in my studio.
-If you’re as excited about new reverb plugins as I am, you won’t want to miss out on the beta test.
+VELA is a reverb plugin developed by Sonic Academy that, according to the company, consistently breaks through and redefines the familiar limits of algorithmic reverb processors.
+I had the opportunity to test it out in advance.
+My first impression was very positive.
+That’s saying something because I collect reverb plugins and hardware reverbs for my studio.
+If you’re as excited about new reverb plugins as I am, you can purchase the final version now.

 Sonic Academy VELA is no Ordinary Reverb – it’s a Tool for Sound Architects